Three more primary school students test positive for COVID-19

 The third case is a student from CHIJ (Katong) Primary who tested positive on Monday.

-She was last in school on May 11 and was well, but was subsequently placed on quarantine order from May 14 as she had attended the same external student care centre - Seedlings World Student Care @ Frankel - as an earlier confirmed case from St Stephen’s School.
+She was last in school on May 11 and was well, but was subsequently placed in quarantine from May 14 as she had attended the same external student care centre - Seedlings World Student Care @ Frankel - as an earlier confirmed case from St Stephen’s School.

 The St Stephen’s School student had attended classes run by the infected private tutor at Learning Point Tuition Centre in Parkway Centre.